-The interests in 1,250,000,000 unissued ordinary shares of Cosmopolitan are derivative interests held through interests in the convertible bonds in a principal amount of HK\$500,000,000 issued by the CB Issuer.
+The interests in 1,250,000,000 unissued ordinary shares of Cosmopolitan are derivative interests held through interests in convertible bonds in a principal amount of HK\$500,000,000 issued by the CB Issuer.
 The convertible bonds are convertible into new ordinary shares of Cosmopolitan at a conversion price of HK\$0.40 per ordinary share (subject to adjustments in accordance with the terms of the convertible bonds).

 - (g) The interests in 10,219,000 issued units of Regal REIT were held through a wholly owned subsidiary of Cosmopolitan.
 The interests in 2,429,394,739 issued units of Regal REIT were held through wholly owned subsidiaries of RHIHL.
-The interests in 732,363 issued units of Regal REIT were held through wholly owned subsidiaries of the Company.
-The interests in 2,687,000 issued units of Regal REIT were held through wholly owned subsidiaries of CCIHL.
-Cosmopolitan were held as to 64.26% shareholding interests by P&R Holdings, which is owned as to 50% each by the Company and RHIHL through their respective wholly owned subsidiaries.
-The Company, in which CCIHL held 62.28% shareholding interests, held 67.93% shareholding interests in RHIHL.
-Mr. Lo held 58.67% shareholding interests in CCIHL. - (h) 400 shares were held through companies controlled by CCIHL, in which Mr. Lo held 58.67% shareholding interests, and 600 shares were held through a company controlled by Mr. Lo.
+The interests in 732,363 issued units of Regal REIT were held through wholly owned subsidiaries of PHL.
+The interests in 2,687,000 issued units of Regal REIT were held through wholly owned subsidiaries of the Company.
+Cosmopolitan were held as to 64.26% shareholding interests by P&R Holdings, which is owned as to 50% each by PHL and RHIHL through their respective wholly owned subsidiaries.
+PHL, in which the Company held 62.28% shareholding interests, held 67.93% shareholding interests in RHIHL.
+Mr. Lo held 58.67% shareholding interests in the Company. - (h) 400 shares were held through companies controlled by the Company, in which Mr. Lo held 58.67% shareholding interests, and 600 shares were held through a company controlled by Mr. Lo. - (i) 800,000 shares were held through companies controlled by the Company, in which Mr. Lo held 58.67% shareholding interests, and 1,200,000 shares were held through companies controlled by Mr. Lo (including 8D International (BVI) Limited).